Differences between fixed and adjustable loans

-You can choose a fixed-rate loan to lock in a low rate.
-Borrowers select these types of loans because interest rates are low and they wish to lock in this low rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide more monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we'd love to assist you in locking a fixed-rate at the best rate currently available.
-Call My FL Home Loans, Inc. at (727) 743-1620 to discuss your situation with one of our professionals.
+Borrowers can choose a fixed-rate loan in order to lock in a low rate.
+People choose fixed-rate loans when interest rates are low and they wish to lock in this lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide greater monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at the best rate currently available.
+Call My FL Home Loans, Inc. at (727) 743-1620 for details.

-Adjustable Rate Mortgages — ARMs, as we called them above — come in many varieties.
-ARMs are generally adjusted twice a year, based on various indexes.
+Adjustable Rate Mortgages — ARMs, come in even more varieties.
+ARMs are normally adjusted twice a year, based on various indexes.

-ARMs most often have their lowest rates at the beginning.
-They usually guarantee that interest rate from a month to ten years.
-You've likely heard of 5/1 or 3/1 ARMs.
-In these loans, the initial rate is set for three or five years.
-It then adjusts every year.
-These loans are fixed for a number of years (3 or 5), then they adjust.
-Loans like this are usually best for borrowers who expect to move within three or five years.
-These types of adjustable rate loans are best for people who plan to move before the initial lock expires.
+ARMs usually start out at a very low rate that usually increases as the loan ages.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+For these loans, the introductory rate is fixed for three or five years.
+After this period it adjusts every year.
+These kinds of loans are fixed for 3 or 5 years, then adjust.
+These loans are often best for borrowers who expect to move within three or five years.
+These types of adjustable rate loans most benefit borrowers who plan to sell their house or refinance before the loan adjusts.

-Most people who choose ARMs do so when they want to take advantage of lower introductory rates and don't plan on remaining in the house for any longer than this initial low-rate period.
-ARMs are risky when property values go down and borrowers can't sell their home or refinance their loan.
+Most borrowers who choose ARMs do so because they want to take advantage of lower introductory rates and don't plan to stay in the home longer than this initial low-rate period.
+ARMs are risky if property values decrease and borrowers cannot sell or refinance.

 Have questions about mortgage loans?
 Call us at (727) 743-1620.
-It's our job to answer these questions and many others, so we're happy to help!
+We answer questions about different types of loans every day.